Kenning Motor Group

 They were mainly interested in forecourts and garages but were keen to get involved with motorway services, and stuck at it despite being surrounded by hospitality giants with a better reputation.

 Kenning were frustrated by the cost of all their unsuccessful bids.
-After a short break, they made two bids for Anderton, which ditched their previous style for a more typical, spacious design, benefiting from the larger site but let down by the disappointing traffic levels.
+After a short break, they made two bids for Anderton, which ditched their previous style for a more typical, spacious design, benefiting from the larger site but only to be let down by the disappointing traffic levels.

 When leaving, Kenning said they wanted to focus on their car dealerships, and they're still going today under the name GK Ford.
 They sold Anderton before Strensham.